 Since exposure to asbestos poses a potential health risk, asbestos specialists, wearing protective clothing and respirators, carefully removed the siding.
 Then, they properly discarded it in plastic bags.

 Next, the roofing and rafters were removed so the house fit beneath any utility wires that would be encountered along the way.

 Once extra bracing had been added to stabilize the structure, the entire building was covered with tarps to keep it dry.

-When everything was ready, steel beams were welded together and inserted under the foundation.
-Hydraulic jacks were then used to lift the house, with wood cribbing providing support.
+When everything was ready, steel beams were welded together and inserted under the foundation of Hank Aaron’s home.
+Hydraulic jacks were used to lift the house, with wood cribbing providing support.

 After the house was high enough off the ground, dolly wheels were attached to the steel beams on the 30-ton structure.
 A tractor-trailer truck was hooked to the front and used to pull the house to its new location.

 Negotiating sharp turns was a slow process since the house had to be jacked up again so the tires could be repositioned.